ruchipatel1/read-a-rhyme/README.md

 ## Bug Fixes
 * Orientation wasn't changing when returning to the Library, but this has been resolved.
 * Audio was not re-rendering when loading a new narration, but this has been resolved.
-* Despite clicking on different words, the application would the same audio in the non-narrated reading mode.
+* Despite clicking on different words, the application would play bthe same audio in the non-narrated reading mode.
 This has been fixed withour new integration with s3.
 ## Known bugs/defects
 * Audio doesn't work on Android.
 * Styling for long press modal is not consistent with the other modals.